 We consider the following perturbations of the PXP Hamiltonian,

 The uniform chemical potential, $\delta H_{0}$, and constrained nearest neighbour hopping, $\delta H_{\text{nn}}$, result from the second order Schrieffer-Wolf transformation, $ H_\text{SW}^{(2)} = \epsilon^2 \mathcal{P} H_1 \left( \mathcal{P}_{(1)} +(1/2) \mathcal{P}_{(2)}\right) H_1\mathcal{P}$, where $\mathcal{P}_{(1,2)}$ are projectors onto subspaces with one or two adjacent excitations.
-The last perturbation, $\delta H_\text{nnn}$, physically corresponds to the correlated next nearest neighbour flips.
+The last perturbation, $\delta H_\text{nnn}$, physically corresponds to correlated next-nearest neighbour flips.
 We note that these perturbations lift the zero-mode degeneracy as they commute with both particle-hole symmetry and inversion operators.
-Thus, all perturbations in Eq.~(\ref{Eq:HhopHmuHXXX}) effectively remove the bipartite structure of the Hilbert space graph that is responsible for appearance of zero modes, see Appendix~\ref{sec:zero}.
+Thus, all perturbations in Eq.~(\ref{Eq:HhopHmuHXXX}) effectively remove the bipartite structure of the Hilbert space graph that is responsible for the appearance of zero modes, see Appendix~\ref{sec:zero}.

 As we discussed in Section~\ref{Sec:fsa-discussion}, the FSA allows to quantify the structure of the Hilbert-space orbit underlying quantum-scarred eigenstates.
 Hence, we use the intuition provided by the FSA to qualitatively understand sensitivity to different perturbations in Eq.~(\ref{Eq:HhopHmuHXXX}).
-In the case when PXP model is perturbed by the uniform chemical potential, Eq.~(\ref{Eq:Hmu}), the FSA recurrence remains exact at the first and second steps.
-However, $\delta H_{0}$ will introduce on-site energies in FSA, making the diagonal of the tridiagonal matrix Eq.~(\ref{eq:tmatrix}) non-zero.
+In the case when the PXP model is perturbed by the uniform chemical potential, Eq.~(\ref{Eq:Hmu}), the FSA recurrence remains exact at the first and second steps.
+However, $\delta H_{0}$ will introduce on-site energies in the FSA, making the diagonal of the tridiagonal matrix in Eq.~(\ref{eq:tmatrix}) non-zero.
 Hence, we expect that $\delta H_{0}$ will change the frequency of oscillations and also contribute to their dephasing by removing the periodic energy spacing between special eigenstates.